shrimp-18/GameBit/README.md

 # GameBit
-GameBit is a custom project made for Hackclub's Highway event.
+GameBit is a custom project made for Hackclub.
 It is a portable Gaming Console (HAT) with a 2 inch LCD Screen, Audio Capabilities, 8 buttons for gameplay and 2 for on/off functionality, powered by a Raspberry Pi Zero 2W.
 It is 130 X 44 mm in dimensions.